Djwarf/Qasa/docs/api/threat_model.md

 4. The compiler and build process don't introduce backdoors
 5. The execution environment prevents other processes from accessing the application's memory
 6. The platform supports proper memory zeroization (not defeated by compiler optimizations)
+7. The diverse set of cryptographic algorithms (lattice-based and hash-based) provides protection against future cryptanalytic breakthroughs

 ## Specific Scenarios and Mitigations